Alfresco/docs-alfresco/enterprise-viewer/latest/install/index.md

    Replace the `${server}` and `${port}` placeholders in the above URL with the correct server and port values for the environment being installed to.
 See the section [Install collaboration features]({% link enterprise-viewer/latest/install/index.md %}#collab).

+7. For AEV 3.5.1 or later, verify the `secureBrowserCookies` configuration.
+If you are planning to setup SSL then `secureBrowserCookies` should be set to `true`, else it should be `false` (the default).

+   In the `openannotate-override-placeholders.properties` set the following property accordingly: `secureBrowserCookies=`

-7. Copy the `openannotate-override-placeholders.properties` file to the `/alfresco` classpath, for example, in the `ALFRESCO_HOME/tomcat/shared/classes` directory.
+8. Copy the `openannotate-override-placeholders.properties` file to the `/alfresco` classpath, for example, in the `ALFRESCO_HOME/tomcat/shared/classes` directory.

-8. Start Alfresco Tomcat.
+9. Start Alfresco Tomcat.

-9. Confirm you can access AEV at `http://{server}/OpenAnnotate`.
+10. Confirm you can access AEV at `http://{server}/OpenAnnotate`.

 ## Configure Share extensions for AEV (optional)